Your cookie preferences

 If you’re able to end your current Vodafone contract penalty-free, you’ll be able to re-contract on a cheaper new deal with the same provider.
 But this also means you can start comparing similar broadband packages from other providers and switch to a deal that’s better for you.

 Just keep in mind that most other providers will still increase your prices each year.
-So you shouldn’t necessarily expect to be avoiding a price rise if you sign up with another company.
+So you shouldn’t necessarily expect to avoid a price rise if you sign up with another company.

 At Uswitch, we’ve written in-depth expert reviews of all of the major broadband providers in the UK.
 They’re all backed up by a 24,000-person customer survey, which helps to show which providers are considered the best for different aspects of broadband service.